What is Elavil Prescribed to Treat?

 Another possible explanation is that doctors are possibly relying on the zeal of pharmaceutical advertising that may suggest off-label uses for antidepressants in general.16,17

-In particular, the label 2 on the amitriptyline package states, “Endogenous depression is more likely to be alleviated than are other depressive states.”
-Endogenous depression is a depression where no trauma or stress exists.
-Despite the advertisers proclaiming “chemical imbalance” as the only endogenous cause of depression, research shows that depression might well be from low thyroid 21 or toxic exposure 22 or even vitamin deficiencies and poor food choices.19 Endogenous does not mean feeling depressed or stressed from a suffocating marriage, or a high-pressure job, for instance.
+In particular, the drug label on the amitriptyline package states, “Endogenous depression is more likely to be alleviated than are other depressive states.”2 Endogenous depression is a depression where no trauma or stress exists.
+Despite many drug advertisers proclaiming “chemical imbalance” as the only endogenous cause of depression, research shows that depression might well be from low thyroid 21 or toxic exposure 22 or even vitamin deficiencies and poor food choices.19 Endogenous does not mean feeling depressed or stressed from a suffocating marriage, or a high-pressure job, for instance.
 But are these terms really understood by the prescribers?
 How can a physician know that a vitamin deficiency exists or doesn’t exist if they don’t test for it?
 Are tests done to ensure that various causes of depression such as toxic exposure or poor diet can or cannot be ruled out?
 In most cases, no they are not done.
 In fact, for decades now the pharmaceutical industry has pushed the idea broadly and repeatedly that a chemical imbalance is the sole cause of depression, and that these drugs are the only remedy.
 It was a highly profitable sales pitch, and sadly, continues to be an overarching theme.
 But that pitch has started to become disabused of any credibility by research and publicly available statistics on treatment outcomes.17,18,19

 Alternative to Meds Center knows there are safer alternatives than toxic drugs.
 Symptoms can be lessened and even entirely eliminated without neurotoxic, suicide-inspiring prescription drugs.
 The center has helped many thousands of clients who were struggling with how to get off Elavil or other drugs safely and comfortably.
 The recommended way according to the FDA as well as many other health authorities is to withdraw from Elavil using a slow and gradual approach.
 A gradual taper and holistic drug-free therapies can considerably ease the Elavil tapering process and shorten the length of time one might otherwise experience during withdrawal.3